 The band’s second album, Memoirs of a French Garden, was released on March 1, 2022 and within the month had made the Heavily Played Records list of WFMU, charting at #17.
 Legendary BBC 3 and Soho Radio broadcaster Max Reinhardt also featured a track – “Shadow Dance” – on his own show, previewing the album on February 22, just prior to its release.
 Although long-delayed because of the global pandemic, the band worked remotely on Memoirs, sending tracks back and forth between New York and France, until the travel ban was lifted.
 Finally in-studio together again, Ms Solanas and Mr Serafin-Wells knocked out the entire album in three weeks.
 The results seemed an enormous leap forward in the richness and eclecticism of the group’s sound – by turns dreamy, punky and even experimental – and in no small measure by the increasing confidence and demonstrable growth of Ms Solanas’s songwriting, both in her gifts as a lyricist and for her keen sense of melody.
 Also a photographer of some note, Ms Solanas designed the artwork for album’s limited edition CD, including its cover and gatefold images as well the 12 page booklet enclosed.

 While primarily focused on original compositions, the group has also displayed a fondness for recording and releasing memorable covers.
 Simultaneous with the release of Memoirs, the band released a digital-only cover of Depeche Mode’s “Little 15” and perhaps most notably, between albums, a sweeping post-rock version of The Velvet Underground’s “All Tomorrow’s Parties”, which France’s Indiemusic praised as “extending the magic, like a precious natural breath, and stretching it to a higher level of perception.”
+In 2022, they recorded a cover of The Kinks’ “All Day and All of the Night” for a Dark Night of the Soul with Julie compilation cd, to benefit WFMU annual Marathon.

 The band’s beginnings (Ms Solanas and Mr Serafin-Wells are also members of his other long- running project, Bipolar Explorer) date to early 2018 and the release of the very first Tremosphere single, “Lost & Found.”
 Working through the autumn of 2018, the band double- released both their debut full-length album, Interiors and a follow-up second single – their post- rock cover of Joy Division’s “She’s Lost Control” – on February 15, 2019.

+In addition to her work as the band’s songwriter and lead singer, Ms Solanas is a photographer.
 On December 4th, 2019, Sylvia released her first collection of poems – Poèmes (The Ginger Press) – published together with some of her original black and white landscape photography and including a pair of works that inspired, in part, two of the songs on Interiors, itself.
+Poèmes (volume 02), has been published as an exclusive bookmark to accompany their third album, Becoming Creatures, in 2023.